talthiagolopes/learning-ios/swift-deep-dive/README.md

 # Swift Deep Dive

-There are some projects with examples to help you understand some Swift concepts and conventions as well!
+There are some projects with examples in order to help you to understand many Swift concepts and conventions as well!

 Enjoy! =)